 We now know that by changing our body’s environment in terms of diet and physical activity, we can prevent and control many chronic, non-infectious diseases.

 Given the fact that every single piece of fruit and vegetables contains hundreds of beneficial chemicals, it becomes clear why we need to speak of plants in glowing terms.

 Photosynthesis – A Surreal Dance In The Sun

 Plants have been here since the beginning of everything, and there would be no life on Earth without them.
 They remove carbon dioxide from the air we breathe, give us oxygen, and produce carbohydrates which are the main source of energy for our body.

 Because most living organisms, including us, are carbon-based life forms.
 This means that most of the molecules in our body consist of carbon atoms, which enter our body thanks to the most important biological process – photosynthesis.

-Put most simply, photosynthesis, this incredibly complex process, goes something like this: plants produce sugars, using photons (i.e. sunlight), carbon dioxide from the atmosphere, and water from the root, and humans use these carbs as building blocks and energy for their life functions.
+Put most simply, photosynthesis, the incredibly complex process, develops in the following steps: the Sun illuminates the Earth, plants produce sugars, using photons (i.e. sunlight), carbon dioxide from the atmosphere, and water from the root, and humans eat these carbs to provide energy for their life functions.

 Let’s get down to the details, to get a bigger picture: